DCC-EX/mkdocs-test/docs/products/ex-sensorcam/02-ex-sensor-manual.md

  &nbsp; Note: Sub-optimum‘c’ settings caused green tint.

 The Processing application displays the image using sensorCAM settings, and also shows colour coded sensors.
 As previously stated, the PROCESSING4 application is a crude USB monitor that enables the user to control and configure the sensorCAM with the additional benefit of being able to invoke a display of the image.
 All the sensorCAM commands can be used.
 At 115200 baud, a full RGB565 image takes 13 seconds, but it is often convenient to reduce this by prescribing a smaller image segment of limited rows and/or columns(e.g. **Y120** for lower half of a 240 row screen).
-The Processing 4 application can be downloaded from this URL:  https://processing.org
+The Processing 4 application can be [downloaded from here](https://processing.org)

 The SensorCAM.pde code assumes the USB port for the sensorCAM is the lowest (comNo=0;) on the list displayed on startup.
 Should this not be the case, for example if another USB is being used to simultaneously run an IDE to a Command Station, then the *comNo=0;* code line of the sensorCAM.pde will need to be increased to, for example, *int comNo=1;*
 You may also increase the image display window size by editing the *final int SF=2;* line to *=3;* or *=4;* on high res. screens.